Dewan Mokham Chand: Death and successors

+Diwan Mokhham Chand Nayyar died at Phillaur on 29 October 1814.
+His son, Diwan Moti Ram, and grandson, Diwan Kirpa Ram, served as Governor of Kashmir.
+Diwan Ram Dayal, known for his ‘vigilance and smartness in the art of soldiery’, succeeded his grandfather as the commander of the State Troops.
+He was killed in Hazara in 1820 while quelling an insurrection.
+His compatriot, Hari Singh Nalwa, built a memorial to honour him in Haripur.

-He died at Phillaur on 29 October 1814, on a Saturday.
-His son Diwan Moti Ram Nayyar and grandsons Diwan Kirpa Ram Nayyar and Diwan Ram Dayal Nayyar (appointed as Governor of Attock) and Great Grand son Diwan Mulraj Nayyar whose son Adj.
-Bishambar Nayyar (Poona Horse) and grandson Brig.Ajit Nayyar (Indian Army) served in the Indian army with distinction. who too rendered meritorious services to the Sikh State.
-He was one of the architects of the Sikh empire who rose by dint of merit to the post of Diwan and virtually the commander-in-chief of the Sikh forces.
+Diwan Mokhham Chand was one of the architects of the Sikh Empire who rose by dint of merit to the post of Diwan and virtually the commander-in-chief of the Sikh forces.
 N. K. Sinha observes.
-"As a general, he was uniformly successful and from 1806 to 1814 the annexation of Ranjit Singh was due not only to his irresistible cunning but also to Mohkam Chand's military talents."
+"As a general, he was uniformly successful and from 1806 to 1814 the annexations of Ranjit were due not only to his own irresistible cunning but also to Muhkam Chand’s military talents."
 Ranjit Singh always held him in high esteem.
 He had a sound knowledge of military tactics and strategy.
 He did not suffer a defeat; he was an ever victorious General.

+Moti Ram and Kirpa Ram rendered commendable service at the Court of Lahore over decades, yet both father and son were hounded and forced to leave for Benaras due to the undue influence of Dhian Singh, who succeeded in eliminating this "great and influential" family at the Court of Lahore.